Logo link to homepage

 Report for Sheveluch

-The Kamchatkan Volcanic Eruption Response Team (KVERT) reported that lava extrusion may have continued at Sheveluch’s “300 years of RAS” dome on the SW flank of Old Sheveluch and at the Young Sheveluch dome during 2-9 January.
-Daily thermal anomalies over the domes were identified in satellite images.
+The Kamchatkan Volcanic Eruption Response Team (KVERT) reported continuing eruptive activity at Sheveluch’s “300 years of RAS” dome on the SW flank of Old Sheveluch and at the Young Sheveluch dome during 18-25 December.
+A thermal anomaly was identified in satellite images daily except for on 22 December when weather clouds obscured views.
 The Aviation Color Code remained at Orange (the second highest level on a four-color scale).
-Dates are based on UTC times; specific events are in local time where noted.
+Dates are based on UTC; specific events are in local time where noted.

 Source: Kamchatkan Volcanic Eruption Response Team (KVERT)